Policy

 a.

-BWC will prorate the
+BWC will prorate the predecessor's estimated payroll to determine the

-the successor from the date of succession to the end of the current policy year.
+amount of payroll to add to the successor from the date of succession to the

 b.

-the EAP and installment payments for the successor based on the additional
+BWC may recalculate the EAP and installment payments for the successor

-estimated payroll.
+based on the additional estimated payroll.

 c.

-a new employer and the date of combination is the same as the effective date of
+If the successor is a new employer and the date of combination is the

-coverage, BWC will ensure, at a minimum, that the successor’s estimated payroll
+same as the effective date of coverage, BWC will ensure, at a minimum, that the

-is at least the predecessor’s prorated estimated payroll from date of
+successor's estimated payroll is at least the predecessor's prorated estimated

-succession to the end of the current policy year.
-BWC will use the estimated
+payroll from date of succession to the end of the current policy year.
+BWC will

-payroll on the successor’s U-3 if that estimate is higher.
+use the estimated payroll on the successor's U-3 if that estimate is higher.

 2.

-BWC will void the
+BWC will void the predecessor's installment payments that are due after

-predecessor’s installment payments that are due after the date of combination.
+the date of combination.

 3.